best things to do in san francisco

 Since no cars are allowed on Sundays one way to get there is to park at the de Young Museum, San Francisco.
 (From Fulton St. turn south at 10th Ave into the Music Concourse Garage's north entrance.
 You'll have to pay for parking and sometimes it's full).
 Then, walk to the northeast side of the museum and proceed a few hundred feet further north towards JFK Drive until you'll hear dance music.
 If you don't mind a stroll you can also look around for parking on the east side of Golden Gate Park and walk on in from there.

-We will often combine a trip to the park with visits to interesting adjacent San Francisco neighborhoods.
+We will often combine a trip to the park with walks to interesting adjacent neighborhoods.

 Immediately to the east of the park starting at Stanyan St. you can walk east along Haight St. to see the Haight Ashbury district.
 It's usually busy and somewhat seedy with a few panhandlers & "wanna be" hippies in sight.
 Two blocks north of Haight St., between Fell St. & Oak St. you can ride your bike for 8 blocks along the flat block wide section of park land called the Panhandle.

-On the park's south side at Lincoln Way & 9th St., walk down 9th St a block or two further south to visit an active local neighborhood with one of the best bakeries in the city, Arizmendi Bakery at 1331 9th Ave.
+On Golden Gate Park’s south side at Lincoln Way & 9th St. near the Botanical Garden, walk south down 9th Street a block or two to visit a very active local neighborhood with many different & interesting restaurants.
+We especially like one of the best bakeries in the city, Arizmendi Bakery at 1331 9th Ave.
 We also frequent the Yummy Yummy Vietnamese restaurant two blocks away at 1015 Irving St for their Vietnamese coffee and Pho soup.

 Related Pages: